-A visit to the towns of Sabbioneta and Castellaro Lagusello and a description of the Flora and Fauna of Mantua Lakes are included.
+It includes a visit to the towns of Sabbioneta and Castellaro Lagusello and a description of the Flora and Fauna of Mantua Lakes.

 There are extensive descriptions and photos of the attractions: museums, churches, piazzas.

-There are descriptions of how to get to Mantua by train, driving, or flying to the city.
+There are descriptions of how to get to Mantua by train, driving, or flying the city.